FREQUENTLY ASKED QUESTIONS:

 - Jeff Bridges: Two-part answer.
 A couple of reliable and respected insider sources confirmed for me that he read at least some of the online version, and enjoyed ("It worked, man, it really worked!").
 As for the book, he has a copy, and he sent my editor a very nice letter.
 Class act all the way.

-- Julianne Moore is aware and amused that the piece exists; she laughed at the title.
+- Julianne Moore has long been aware and amused that the piece exists; I'm told she laughed at the title.
+In May 2013 I met her and offered her a copy of the book; "I have it, actually!" she said.

-- Asia Carrera ("Sherry") got an autographed book as a Christmas gift.
+- Asia Carrera ("Sherry") got an autographed book as a Christmas gift in 2010.
 She has a great sense of humor vis-a-vis the whole Lebowski thing, and was amused that her Elizabethan analogue had more lines than she did.

 "What will your next Shakespeare-movie mashup be?"

 There probably won't be one.
 I have no plans to revisit this well again, unless I'm specifically hired to do so by the rights holders to the movie in question.
-(I'm aware that there exist other Shakespeare-movie mashups of varying levels of quality… I didn't work on them and do not endorse them in any way.)
+(I'm aware that there exist other Shakespeare-movie mashups.
+I had nothing to do with them.)

 "Will there be any Two Gentlemen events, meetups or what-have-yous at Lebowski Fest?"